hashicorp/terraform-provider-aws/website/docs/r/athena_named_query.html.markdown

 * `workgroup` - (Optional) The workgroup to which the query belongs.
 Defaults to `primary`
 * `database` - (Required) The database to which the query belongs.
 * `query` - (Required) The text of the query itself.
 In other words, all query statements.
 Maximum length of 262144.
-* `description` - (Optional) A brief explanation of the query.
+* `description` - (Optional) Brief explanation of the query.
 Maximum length of 1024.

 ## Attributes Reference